DA0-DA0/retroactive-compensation-cf-worker/DESIGN.md

 ### `POST /:dao/contributions`

-Fetch contributions for the active survey.
+Fetch contributions for the active survey and this wallet's rankings if submitted already.
 Any DAO member can do this.

 #### Response